 School closures will be subject to the relevant statutory consultation requirements.
-At the appropriate time all post holders in the school to be closed will be identified as "at risk" of redundancy and be dealt with in accordance will necessary stages of this policy.
+At the appropriate time all post holders in the school to be closed will be identified as

+"at risk" of redundancy and will be dealt in accordance with the necessary stages of this policy.
 Representation and appeals procedures will rest with the Governing Body of the closing school.

-8. Suitable Alternative Employment
+9. Suitable Alternative Employment